vinayaksh42/UnCheckGuard-docker/README.md

 **Note:** The results in the summary may differ from those in the research paper because the tool analyzes the latest available library versions at runtime.
 A library may receive new updates after this artifact is published, which can change the analysis outcomes.

-**Time Estimate:** Running this script can take approximately 6 to 12 hours.
+**Time Estimate:** Running this script can take approximately 3 to 6 hours.

 ---